eric-martinet/IRONLABS/Module01/README.md

  - Conditional Statements
  - Loops
  - Regular expressions
- - and new things to come!
+ - and more to come!